 Particularly welcome is the fact that young people are also able to find apprenticeships and jobs.
 Unemployment among people between the ages of 15 and 25 currently stands at 7.9 percent in Germany.
 This is one of the lowest rates among the 27 EU member states, where average unemployment for the under-25s was 23.1 percent in 2013.
 Experts identify Germany’s dual system of vocational training and education – which combines an on-the-job apprenticeship with a course of study at a vocational school – as a crucial factor in Germany’s job market.
 This means that new recruits join a company at an early age, and that employers can help ensure their apprentices successfully complete their training.
 Likewise, graduates of universities and the more practically oriented universities of applied sciences also have excellent chances of quickly finding a good job.

 Despite the positive situation overall, there are certain regional differences in the German job market.
-In certain areas of southern Germany, for example, employment prospects are particularly good.
-Indeed, in many parts of Baden-Württemberg and Bavaria, there is almost full employment and a lack of suitable candidates to fill job vacancies.
+For instance, employment prospects are good in certain areas of southern Germany, in the states of Baden-Württemberg and Bavaria.
+Here, unemployment rates are comparatively low.